jbhammon/sst-poc/README.md

 ## Local development

+Start with `npm i` in the root for this project.
+This project uses `npm` workspaces\* so that command will install all the dependencies you need, which is controlled by the root-level `package.json`'s `workspaces` keyword.

 To start a "local" development environment you can run `npx sst start` from the project root.
 You can provide a specific AWS CLI profile with that command if you'd like.

 If this is the first time you run the command, then it will ask for a name for the environment and then deploy lots of resources for two sets of stacks: